defi-wonderland/gaia/search-indexer/README.md

 ## Overview

-The search indexer consumes entity events from Kafka and indexes them into OpenSearch for fast full-text search across the Knowledge Graph.
+The search indexer consumes entity events from Kafka and indexes them into OpenSearch for fast full-text search across the Geo Knowledge Graph.

 ## Architecture

-The indexer follows the Consumer-Processor-Loader pattern:
+The indexer follows the Consumer-Processor-Loader pattern using tokio tasks for each component:

 ```
 ┌─────────────┐     ┌─────────────┐     ┌─────────────┐